 |Medical Malpractice||3 Years|

-If you need help with your personal injury claim or need assistance to determine if you’ve exceeded the statute of limitations on your claim, contact Philbrook Law Office.
-Located in Vancouver, Washington, we specialize in personal injury, and have years of experience helping our clients get the amount they deserve after a traumatic incident.
+If you need help with your personal injury claim or need assistance to determine if you’ve exceeded the statute of limitations on your claim, contact the attorneys at Philbrook Law Office.
+We specialize in personal injury, and have years of experience helping our clients get the amount they deserve after a traumatic incident.
 Don’t let time run out on your case.
-Contact us today.
+Call our offices in Vancouver or Battle Ground, WA at 360-695-3309 or fill out our contact form to make an appointment.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
 He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.